AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

  After client disconnection port is busy for `sysctl net.ipv4.tcp_fin_timeout`

  Default port range values for Linux is 32768-60999 (28231 TCP connections).
- Since modern browser can create 6 or even mode TCP session for one page this is ~ 4700 concurrent users.
+ Since a modern browser can create 6 or even more TCP session for one page this is ~ 4700 concurrent users.